aychen5/anniechen/posts/tips-for-fb-conjoints.markdown

 There are a few of ways of doing this.
 The option that works for you depends on the resources available at your disposal, the amount of time you're willing to dedicate to the project, your familiarity with web-languages (i.e. `Javascript`, `HTML`, `PHP`, etc.), and how flexible you are with the design.
 I present them in order of decreasing $$$, though the approach most suitable for your purposes might not prioritize this factor.

- - <h3 style="color:blue"> [Qualtrics' Product Experience package](https://www.qualtrics.com/marketplace/conjoint-package-analysis/):</h3>

  - [Qualtrics' Product Experience package](https://www.qualtrics.com/marketplace/conjoint-package-analysis/): _"I'm rolling in the big bucks"_

-   + Full disclosure -- I have no experience using this service.
+   + Full disclosure: I have no experience using this service.
 This is Qualtrics' built-in product for conjoints; it is the expertly-design, albeit, pricey option.
 If your institution has the money to spare and you're looking to an easy-to-use tool, then this could be the way to go.

  - [Anton Strezhnev's Conjoint Survey Design Tool](https://github.com/astrezhnev/conjointsdt): _"Let's not break the bank (server-side method)"_